manasa904/Leukemia_Classification/README.md

 # Leukemia_Classification
-Leukemia Classification using ResNet50
+Leukemia Classification using ResNet50 <br>
-Project Overview
+Project Overview  <br>
 This project develops an image classification model to detect Acute Lymphoblastic Leukemia (ALL) from microscopic blood smear images.
-It utilizes transfer learning with the ResNet50 convolutional neural network to classify images as either ALL (leukemia) or HEM (healthy).
+It utilizes transfer learning with the ResNet50 convolutional neural network to classify images as either ALL (leukemia) or HEM (healthy).  <br>

-Key Features
+Key Features  <br>
-Automated Image Preprocessing: Includes steps like CLAHE for contrast enhancement, Otsu's thresholding for segmentation, smart cropping to focus on cells, and resizing.
+Automated Image Preprocessing: Includes steps like CLAHE for contrast enhancement, Otsu's thresholding for segmentation, smart cropping to focus on cells, and resizing. <br>

-Transfer Learning: Leverages a pre-trained ResNet50 model (on ImageNet) as a powerful feature extractor.
+Transfer Learning: Leverages a pre-trained ResNet50 model (on ImageNet) as a powerful feature extractor. <br>

-Deep Learning Model: A Keras sequential model built on ResNet50 with custom classification layers and dropout for regularization.
+Deep Learning Model: A Keras sequential model built on ResNet50 with custom classification layers and dropout for regularization. <br>

-Optimized Training: Uses Adam optimizer, binary_crossentropy loss, Early Stopping, and Model Checkpointing.
+Optimized Training: Uses Adam optimizer, binary_crossentropy loss, Early Stopping, and Model Checkpointing. <br>

-Performance Evaluation: Provides test accuracy, classification report, and confusion matrix.
+Performance Evaluation: Provides test accuracy, classification report, and confusion matrix. <br>

-Training Visualization: Plots model accuracy and loss history.
+Training Visualization: Plots model accuracy and loss history. <br>

-Dataset
+Dataset <br>
-The model is trained on the C-NMC Leukemia dataset, containing ALL and HEM blood smear images.
+The model is trained on the C-NMC Leukemia dataset, containing ALL and HEM blood smear images. <br>

-Dataset Source: Kaggle - Leukemia Classification (C-NMC)
+Dataset Source: Kaggle - Leukemia Classification (C-NMC) <br>

-Results
+Results <br>
-The model effectively classifies leukemia images, achieving a test accuracy of approximately 99.91%.
+The model effectively classifies leukemia images, achieving a test accuracy of approximately 99.91%. <br>

-Test Loss: 0.0051
+Test Loss: 0.0051 <br>
-Test Accuracy: 0.9991
+Test Accuracy: 0.9991 <br>

-Classification Report:
+Classification Report: <br>

               precision    recall  f1-score   support